Lietuvos paštas: History

-World War II destroyed Lithuanian international relations ending both postal and rail transport.
-Lithuanian Post activity became completely dependent on Moscow.

-On October 7, 1990, mail came into circulation once again with the release of the first independent Lithuanian stamp series – "Angel".
-On December 17, 1991, Lithuania decided to reorganise the management structure of national communications, separating postal and electrical connections and forming two separate state enterprises: Lithuanian Post and Lietuvos Telekomas acting as the public telephony operator.
+On 7 October 1990, the mail came into circulation once again with the release of the first independent Lithuanian stamp series – "Angel".
+On 17 December 1991, Lithuania decided to reorganise the management structure of national communications, separating postal and electrical connections and forming two separate state enterprises: Lithuanian Post and Lietuvos Telekomas acting as the public telephony operator.

 In 2006, the company was reorganised into a joint stock company.

 The group of companies of Lietuvos paštas, which has the widest network of access points to services in the country, provides not only postal services, but also services of logistics, financial intermediation, and electronic services.

 Board

 All shares of AB Lietuvos paštas are controlled by the State represented by the Ministry of Transport and Communications of the Republic of Lithuania.

 The Company’s managerial body is the General Meeting of Shareholders, the Board and CEO.
 The Board consists of five members elected by the General Meeting of Shareholders for a term of four years.